 Living with retinal vein occlusion

 Retinal vein occlusion happens when a blockage develops in a retinal vein at the back of the eye.
-The blockage itself can't be removed, but complications can be treated.
-Although there is a risk to your central vision in the affected eye, it's possible to adapt and continue enjoying daily life with retinal vein occlusion.
+The blockage itself can't be removed, but complications, such as swelling in the macular, can be treated to prevent any further vision loss.

 On this page